Coat of arms of the Prince of Wales: Red Dragon of Wales

 On 10 December 1901 a warrant signed by Edward VII approved the addition of a badge of the Red Dragon to the coat of arms of the Prince of Wales.
 The proclamation specified "on the sinister side a representation of the Badge of Wales, namely, on a mount vert a Dragon, passant gules, differenced (as in the Crest) with a label of three points argent."
 This was to complement the feathers badge, which was to be depicted on the dexter side of the prince's crest.

-The Red Dragon, or Y Ddraig Goch, has been a symbol associated with Wales since the time of Cadwaladr, King of Gwynedd in the 7th century.
+The Red Dragon, or Y Ddraig Goch, has been a symbol associated with Wales since the 7th century.
 It was not until the beginning of the House of Tudor that the Red Dragon became a royal badge of the kings of England.
-Henry Tudor (later King Henry VII) displayed the Dragon of Cadwaladr on his battle standard.
+Henry Tudor (later King Henry VII) displayed the Dragon on his battle standard.
 The red dragon became an official royal badge of the sovereign (representing Wales) according to a warrant issued in 1801.
 The warrant at the same time also confirmed the Tudor rose as a royal badge for England, the thistle for Scotland and the golden harp for Ireland.